DevOps Team: Roles and Responsibilities in 2025

 CI CD pipeline

 Continuous Delivery takes the applications and delivers them to selected infrastructures.
-Testing moves towards the left part of the CI/CD pipeline, wherein code is automatically tested before delivering it to production.
+Testing moves to the left part of the CI/CD pipeline, wherein code is automatically tested before being delivered to production.
 It improves collaboration and quality.

 CI/CD has a huge impact on software development; that’s why we’ll see this trend in the Future of DevOps.